 Roof Capture

-This will complete four facade orbits around the roof.
+This will complete four facade boundary orbits around the roof.

 - First Facade (Overview) is at 30m above set MSA and 11m away with a gimbal angle of -65 degrees

-- Second orbit (Top) is at 25m above set MSA and 11m away with a gimbal angle of -55 degrees
+- Second Facade (Top) is at 25m above set MSA and 11m away with a gimbal angle of -55 degrees

 - Third Facade (Mid) is at 22m above set MSA and 11m away with a gimbal angle of -45 degrees